CrayLabs/SmartSim/doc/launchers.rst

 are responsible for constructing jobs based on run parameters and launching them onto a system.

-The `launchers` allow Smartsim users to interact with their system programmatically through a python interface.
+The `launchers` allow SmartSim users to interact with their system programmatically through a python interface.
 Because of this, SmartSim users don’t have to leave the Jupyter Notebook, Python REPL, or Python script to launch, query, and interact with their jobs.